Manage Purchase Orders With Square for Retail

 Purchase orders do not currently support ordering or receiving decimal quantities – only whole numbers.

-When you receive a purchase order, you can enter shipping and handling or other costs by clicking Add Fee.
+When you receive a purchase order, you can enter delivery and handling or other costs by clicking Add Fee.
 Additional costs will be included in your Cost of Goods Sold report.
-Keep in mind, adding additional fees will not affect the unit cost of the individual items in the purchase order.
+Bear in mind that adding additional fees will not affect the unit cost of the individual items in the purchase order.

 Add or Create Items From a Purchase Order